kate8382/students_list/README.md

 ## Description
 This is a student management application called **Students List**.
 It allows you to add, delete, sort, and filter students.
 The application provides a user-friendly interface for managing student data and displays it in a table format.
 This project was also used to practice JavaScript event loop, promises, and asynchronous operations in real-world scenarios.

+> ⚠️ **Warning:** Without running the backend server, manipulations on the page such as adding/deleting a student, as well as sorting and filtering the students table, are not possible.

 ## Features

 - Modular code structure (separated API and UI logic)